Ultimate Berlin Travel Guide: Everything You Need For Your Trip

 Apotheke vs Drug Stores

-Don’t go to the drug store for Tylenol.
+Don’t go to the drug store looking for Tylenol.
 Surprise!
 Drugstores in Berlin don’t carry drugs.
 (Lol!)
-You’ll need to talk to someone at an apotheke for even paracetamol or allergy medication.
+You’ll need to go to an apotheke and talk to the pharmacist, for even basic medications like paracetamol or allergy medication.

 Sunday Shopping Closures